AstaJoks/Ri-cine-photo/README.md

 - __Gallery__

   - The Gallery will provide the user with the photographer's portfolio/his best photos.
-  - This section is valuable to the user as they will be able to see the photographer's previous work and find out how they like the style of this photographer.
+  - This section is valuable to the user as they will be able to see the photographer's previous work and find out how they like the style of the photos.

 <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1674263441/gallery_p8eyfc.webp" width="800px" height="auto"  alt="Nav_bar"></p>